Sahiladevi/health_track/docs/project_plan.md

 **Getting the Data Ready**

-I started by cleaning up all the messy data, putting it in order, and creating new useful info—like scores that show how healthy someone’s diet is, or grouping incomes into categories.
+I started by cleaning up all the messy data, putting it in order, and creating new useful info like scores that show how healthy someone’s diet is, or grouping incomes into categories.
 Everything is saved nicely so it’s easy to work with.

 **Looking at the Basics**